 - salt to taste

-In medium to large sauce pan, warm lentil soup on medium heat.
+In medium to large sauce pan, warm lentils on medium heat.
 In medium skillet, heat olive oil.
 Sauté onions, garlic, and green pepper with cumin until onions are translucent.
 Stir in sofrito.
 Add carrots, Tabasco sauces, arugula, paprika and salt.
 Stir with wooden spoon and cover.
 Cook for 20 minutes on low to medium heat.
 Add parsley.
 Lower heat to simmer until parsley cooks in.